Mary Lou Schiltz papers on Purdue in WWII

 0.025 Cubic Feet (One folder containing several items, housed in communal container.)

-The collection contains materials related to Purdue's campus and student body during World War II.
+The collection contains materials related to Purdue's campus and student body, particularly women, during World War II.

 During World War II Purdue, like many universities, became involved in the war effort.
 As a land grant university and nationally recognized leader in engineering education, the University's role in the war effort was to ensure that military members and civilians alike were adequately trained to serve both overseas and at home in the factories.
 For women students, the war provided a unique opportunity to gain training and work experience that was typically restricted to men.
 As a result, American pop culture saw the development of icons such as Rosie the Riveteer and Wanda the Welder.
 Women were also given unprecedented training opportunities due to collaborative training and placement programs such as the Curtiss-Wright Cadettes and the RCA Engineering Cadettes.
 Women at university and homemakers alike were encouraged to consider work outside the home in support of the war effort, and some were recruited for military service in women's branches (i.e. SPARS, WAVES, etc)